Get PeakVisor App

 Season

 The snow season in Mammoth Mountain Ski Resort is one of the longest in the US.
 The season typically lasts from mid-November to at least mid-June.
-The mountain opens as early as conditions allow, which can be as early as October in some years.
-In the summer, they try to stay open until at least July 4th.
-The longest season on record was 1994–95, which lasted 10 months, stretching from October to August.
+The mountain opens as soon as conditions allow, which can be as early as October in some years.
+They try to stay open until at least July 4th in the summer.
+The longest season on record was 1994–95, which lasted ten months, stretching from October to August.

 Because the winter tends to stick around in Mammoth, each season consists of several phases.
 It’s difficult to pinpoint the best time to visit.
 It just depends on what you’re looking for in your experience.